The Safest Places to Work in Guelph

 Working in a Brewery

 The accidents that occurred at breweries were usually minor, cuts and bruises from falling casks, and pinched fingers.
-John Flaherty was struck by a beer cask in January, 1897 and William Hewer by a pipe.
+John Flaherty was struck by a beer cask in January 1897 and William Hewer by a pipe.
 Both worked for Holliday’s and were slightly injured.
-In November 1882, Peter Mulchinook was working at Sleeman’s with another employee on cleaning a cask when it exploded.
+In November 1882, Peter Mulchinook was working at Sleeman’s with another employee cleaning a cask when it exploded.
 Both men received bruises and cuts.
-Peter Mulchinook was struck on the forehead and on the chest and the other man was hit on his leg by staves from the blasted cask.
+Peter Mulchinook was struck on the forehead and on the chest.
+The other man was hit on his leg by staves from the blasted cask.
 In a more serious accident at Sleeman’s, Joseph Mesner and Al Schwinn were shellacking the inside of a large cask when it exploded, burning their bodies.
 Instances of bottles exploding, resulting in cuts to fingers and other parts of the body, also occurred.
 In some instances, casks had toppled upon workers.
 Working with large casks could result, as well, in injury through strained muscles.
 At Holliday’s Brewery in January 1896, Arthur Williams fell while loading vats and bruised his side.

 Deaths at breweries were few and frequently the result of inadequate medical attention.
 On April 2, 1904, Frank Prime cut his finger on a bottle.
 He got blood poisoning and died.

 Working in a Flour Mill

 Deaths in flour mills were also rare.
 Yet, there were problems, and Goldie’s, as noted above, was not free of accidents.
 In February 1884, the miller at Goldie’s, Sebastian Schwalm, ruptured a blood vessel when lifting a flour barrel.
 In a later incident, a wheel belt caught and cut off his little finger.